Hiring freelancers? Good for you! Doing so will save money and provide talented professionals the flexibility they prefer in their work days.

 Regardless, let the freelancers know from the get-go how you plan to communicate.

 Side note on communication: Many freelancers may have skills they haven’t mentioned to you because they think you won’t need them: a coder is great at describing how software works, for example, and can write it down so that “anyone” can understand it.
 Aysling allows your freelancers to input their own information into the system and – if you build it such – they can either add or check off the different skills they possess, allowing you to search through your external team when you need a particular skill.)

 Ask them to input their banking information into a management system so that you can pay them at the same time as your employees.

 Paying your external workforce every two weeks (or weekly or every month depending on your pay day schedule) can go a long, long, long way to keeping them long-term.

 And if you can place their payment directly into the banking account of their choosing?
 OMG, you’re their new client BFF!!

-If your current payables system doesn’t allow this, don’t worry: Aysling’s VMS does.
+If your current payables system doesn’t allow this, don’t worry: Aysling’s Vendor Management module does.
 Our payment management module allows your freelancers to invoice you…and for you to pay them immediately (if you like) or on a schedule.
 You’re also able to pay them directly into their checking or savings account.

 Make sure to ask them to place this information into to Aysling the day you contract with them.